Introduction to our commencement archive…

 Professor E. O. Wilson in 2011 at the University of North Carolina added:

-As for the rest of us, may we re-visit these 35 deeply inspiring speeches with open hearts and minds, celebrating our constant commencements into tomorrow, finding new ways to participate in and encourage positive change, in all its many guises and incarnations.
 Though some of these addresses were given decades ago, they are as relevant as current ones, perhaps increasingly so — such as President John F. Kennedy in 1963 eloquently and passionately urging the world to embrace the very real possibility of creating worldwide peace.

 ~ Tony Balis